RaidTheWeb/SynnixOS/ROADMAP.md

 - [ ] Port MRuby

+- [ ] Implement more unimplemented functions

+- [ ] Change build system to use python

 - [ ] Add memory.h to libc

 - [ ] Make a programming language exclusive for the system